dakhamohammed/alx-system_engineering-devops/0x02-shell_redirections/README.md

     - Shell script that takes a list of words as input and prints only words that appear exactly once.      - Input format: One line, one word
       - Output format: One line, one word

+15. 14-findthatword
+    - Shell script that display lines containing the pattern “root” from the file /etc/passwd.